-The second part of the Comprehensive Programmatic Review Process involves a peer evaluation conducted by peer reviewers using the same set of review criteria (Standards) as was used in the self-study process.
+The second part of the Comprehensive Programmatic Review Process involves a peer evaluation conducted by peer reviewers using the same set of review criteria (Standards) that was used in the self-study process.
 The responsibility of the peer reviewers is to validate the information and findings identified during the self-study.
 It is also the purpose of the peer review to confirm that the educational program meets all of the requirements that are expected of an accredited program.

 The purpose of the peer review is to validate the self-study and evaluate the program's compliance with the 2020 CAATE Standards for Accreditation of Professional Athletic Training Programs.
-The peer review evaluation includes a review of both the didactic and clinical aspects of the program, including review of clinical experience sites, and to evaluate the correlation between the didactic and clinical aspects of the program.
+The peer review evaluation includes a review of both the didactic and clinical aspects of the program, including the potential review of clinical experience sites, and to evaluate the correlation between the didactic and clinical aspects of the program.
 The number of off-campus clinical sites and specific facilities to be visited is determined by the peer reviewers.

 - A. After the CAATE Office receives the self-study submission notification and related materials via eAccreditation, and the payment of the self-study and peer review fee, the following steps occur: - a.
 A peer review team is assigned to the institution/program.
-The peer review team will consist of a peer review chair, a peer review member, and a peer review reader. - b.
-Prior to the peer review, the program director of the sponsoring institution is notified, via eAccreditation, of the names and affiliations of the individuals assigned to the team.
-At that time, if the program director perceives a conflict of interest, the program director may request replacement of any member of the peer review team.
-The CAATE decreases the likelihood of conflicts of interest by having the peer reviewers complete a conflict of interest form in advance of the selection.
+The peer review team will consist of a peer review chair, a peer review member, and a peer review reader.